zeroknowledgediscovery/zedwiki/methods/Work with pgfplot colorbars.md

-# Work with pgfplot color bar (Under construction)
+# Work with pgfplot color bar

 ## Get reverted colormap jet (or any colormap you may define)
 It is not the most succinct solution to reverting a colormap but probably a more versatile one.